Where: Kenton Valley Road LOBETHAL

-We raced down for a visit shortly after it opened and we have to say, it is an incredible facility but there are definitely a few things to look out for.
+We raced down for a visit shortly after it opened in March 2022 and we have to say, it is an incredible facility but there are definitely a few things to look out for.
 Firstly, lets address the elephant in the room….the huge dam.
 It isn’t fenced at all, is very close to both the little kids play area and the bigger kids spot, and the whole lay of the land just slopes down (quite steeply off the path in parts) down towards it.
 If you are with your kids constantly it is no drama but it is something to be very watchful over.
 We took a sprinting 18 month old and although he never looked interested, this isn’t a spot you can really sit and play on your phone at while the kids play.

 In saying that, we had an absolute ball and will be bringing the bigger kids back on the weekend for a proper hit out.
 The sensory and nature themed little kids area was an absolute delight, with plenty of equipment for the little crew to try out.
 Throw in a water bubbler, toilets and BBQs and this will be a really popular destination party spot we reckon.